Updated July 18, 2023

 Fuel your people to do their best work.
-A meal allowance, also called a food allowance, meal stipend or employee meal benefit, is a perk that all of your employees can appreciate wherever they are.
+A meal allowance (also called a food allowance, meal stipend, or employee meal benefit) is a perk that all employees can appreciate.

-Fast forward today, the idea of a meal stipend has transformed quite a bit.
-Meal stipends are gaining traction as an idea because organizations that once catered in-office lunch or snacks for their people are now realizing that these in-office food options are limiting.
-They are now implementing more inclusive ways to support their employees' food needs and give them the choice.
+Fast forward to today, the idea of a meal stipend has transformed quite a bit.
+Meal stipends are gaining traction because organizations that once catered in-office lunches or snacks for their people are now realizing their limitations.
+They are now implementing more inclusive ways to support their employees' food needs and give them the power of choice.